simoncblyth/opticks/notes/issues/leap_to_new_workflow_insitu_comparison.rst

-TODO: Try reducing clearance to see how low it can go
+DONE : Try reducing clearance to see how low it can go
 --------------------------------------------------------

+Seems to really be as simple as making it more than PropagateEpsilon 0.05 mm BUT could be being misled by looking at neatly targetted torch photon inputs (with 2D in mind) so conservartively think best to keep geometry clearance >= 2*PropagateEpilon = 0.1 mm

 DONE : Insitu Test with NNVT